kcallin/haka-mqtt/doc/source/weapons_grade.rst

 What then is a "weapon's grade announcement"?
 The culturally ignorant authors contend that the `haka
 <https://www.youtube.com/watch?v=BI851yJUQQw>`_ dance performed by the
-Maori is truly a weapons grade and announcement.
+Maori is truly a weapons grade announcement.
 The authors are also jealous and wish that they could participate.